w3f/polkadot-wiki/docs/learn/how-to/choose-nomination-pool.md

 !!!info "Related concepts"
     For the underlying concepts, see [Nomination Pools](../learn-nomination-pools.md).

-_Discover this new Staking Dashboard that makes staking much easier and check our extensive article list in the[Overview article](../../general/dashboards/staking-dashboard.md) to help you get started._
+_Discover this new Staking Dashboard that makes staking much easier and check the extensive article list in the[Overview article](../../general/dashboards/staking-dashboard.md) to help you get started._

 * * *